European Union Studies (MA)

 During the EU Studies programme you will attend lectures and seminars by academic staff members who are internationally renowned in their field.
-You also get the opportunity to attend elective European studies courses taught by practitioners, combining academic insights with practical experience in politics, government, advisory bodies and think tanks.
+You also get the opportunity to attend elective European studies courses taught by practitioners, combining academic insights with practical experience in politics, government, advisory bodies, NGOs and think tanks.

 Explore the EU’s core concerns

 This international master’s examines the European Union with theories and concepts from different disciplines: history, economics, political science and law.
 You will analyse and explore the core concerns of the European Union, an increasingly complex and fascinating political and socio-economic landscape.
 You will also look at the developments of post-war Europe and examine the current state of affairs within the European Union.

 A highlight of the master’s in European Union Studies is a three-day trip to Brussels, where you will visit EU institutions, member states' representations and lobby groups.
 During your studies you will also benefit from the close contacts between the university and national and international government institutions in The Hague, as well as the unique wealth of area studies at Leiden University.

 European Union Studies at Leiden University is an accredited degree programme of International Relations.
 After successful completion of this programme, you will receive a legally accredited master’s degree in International Relations and the title Master of Arts (MA).

 Graduated in MA European Union Studies, now works at NATO

 "The MA European Union Studies prepared me to launch my career outside the Netherlands.
 I developed my interest in international relations, with a special focus on Russia relations, foreign security policy and multilateralism.
 It helped me to understand how policies constitute endless dialogues between powers of continuity and powers of change."